MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 {: .challenge}

 ## A final note about regular expressions
 Sometimes you will need to match something more complex than just a particular word or phrase in your output file.
 Sometimes you will need to match a particular word, but only if it is found at the beginning of a line.
 Or perhaps you will need to match a particular pattern of data, like a capital letter followed by a number, but you won't know the exact letter and number you are looking for.
 These types of matching situations are handled with something called *regular expressions* which is accessed through the python module `re`.
-While using regular expressions is outside the scope of this tutorial, they are very useful and you might want to learn more about them in the future.
-A tutorial can be found at _______.
+While using regular expressions (regex) is outside the scope of this tutorial, they are very useful and you might want to learn more about them in the future.
+A tutorial can be found at [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/2e/chapter7/) book.
+A great test site for regex is [here](https://regex101.com/)

 {% include links.md %}